 pro: the spec improves security; ECC+PQ "increases attack surface by adding another code base" (statement)

-pro: the spec decreases TLS complexity; rationale for version 07 (12 February 2026) now includes "simplicity" (statement)
+pro: the spec decreases TLS complexity; rationale for, e.g., non-hybrid ML-KEM draft version 07 (12 February 2026) includes "simplicity" (statement)

 con: the cost difference is minor (statement)